PULSE: Accelerating Distributed Pointer-Traversals on Disaggregated Memory (Extended Version): Evaluation

-With multiple nodes, \name observes lower latency than the compared systems --- even RPC --- due to its in-network support for distributed pointer-traversals (\S\ref{sec:distributed}).
-The latency increases significantly from one to two memory nodes for all systems since traversing to the next pointer on a different memory node adds $5$ - $10~\mu$s network latency.
-Moreover, even across just two memory nodes, a request can trigger multiple inter-node pointer traversals incurring multiple network round-trips (for TC and TSV, $30$\% -- $40$\% of pointer traversals are inter-node).
-However, by routing a pointer-traversal request directly to the next memory node, \name reduces the latency overheads by $42$ -- $55$\%, achieving $1.14$ -- $2.28\times$ higher throughput compared to RPC.
+\name observes lower latency than the compared systems due to in-network support for distributed pointer-traversals (\S\ref{sec:distributed}).
+The latency increases significantly from one to two memory nodes for all systems since traversing to the next pointer on a different memory node adds $5$--$10~\mu$s network latency.
+Also, even across two memory nodes, a request can trigger multiple inter-node pointer traversals incurring multiple network round-trips; for WiredTiger and BtrDB, $10$\%--$30$\% of pointer traversals are inter-node.
+However, in-network traversals allow \name to reduce latency overheads by $33$--$98$\%, with $1.1$--$1.36\times$ higher throughput than RPC.

-\paragraphb{Energy consumption} To understand the \name accelerator's energy benefits relative to RPCs on general-purpose CPUs, we compared energy consumed per request for both schemes at a request rate that ensured memory bandwidth was saturated for both.
-The energy consumption for \name is measured using XRT (Xilinx runtime library)~\cite{xilinx_xrt}, while the same is measured using Intel RAPL tools~\cite{intel_rapl} for RPCs on CPUs and wimpy cores~\cite{intelprocessor}.
-Note that the energy reported for \name is an upper bound since XRT measures all power rails available on the FPGA, including the network stack, \name accelerators, as well as static energy for unused circuits and control units on the FPGA.
-On the other hand, the power reported for RPC, RPC-W, and Cache$+$RPC is a lower bound, including the energy consumed by the RPC process on the CPU package and DRAM, but not the NIC.
+\paragraphb{Energy consumption} We compared energy consumed per request for \name and RPC schemes at a request rate that ensured memory bandwidth was saturated for both.
+We measure energy consumption using Xilinx XRT~\cite{xilinx_xrt} for \name (all power rails) and Intel RAPL tools~\cite{intel_rapl} for RPC on CPUs~\cite{intelprocessor} (CPU package and DRAM only).
+For RPC-ARM on ARM cores, since there is no power-related performance counter~\cite{armv8registers} or open-source tool available, we adapt the measurement approach from prior work~\cite{clio}.
+Specifically, we calculate the CPU package's energy using application CPU cycle counts and DRAM power using Micron's estimation tool~\cite{micron}.
+Finally, we conservatively estimate ASIC power using our FPGA prototype: we scale down the ASIC energy only for \name accelerator using the methodology employed in prior research~\cite{asicpower} while using the unscaled FPGA energy for other components (DRAM, third-party IPs, \etc).
+As such, we measure an \emph{upper bound} on \name and \nameasic energy use, and a \emph{lower bound} for RPC, RPC-ARM, and Cache+RPC.